 The experiments were carried out in 2011 in a commercial nursery of M.M.
 Kryt in Wola Prażmowska, on two cultivars of smoke tree (C. coggygria): 'Royal Purple' and 'Young Lady'.
 Semi lignified two nodal stem cuttings were prepared from shoots harvested from stock plants free from pathogens and diseases.
 Cuttings were rooted in styrofoam boxes.
 They were inserted to the depth of 2 cm into a mixture of peat, perlite and sand (2:1:1), pH 5.0.
 The mixture was thoroughly wetted and pressed, and covered with 0.5 cm layer of coarse sand.
 Two biopreparations were used, in aqueous solutions: AlgaminoPlant (0.2%) and Route (0.1%).
 Cuttings were sprayed with either solution once, twice or three times during the rooting period.
 The effects of the two preparations were compared to those of a commercial rooting powder, a synthetic auxin (β-indolilobutyric acid, IBA) routinely used in nursery production.
 IBA was applied either directly to the bases of cuttings in the form of the commercially available rooting powder Rhizopon AA (2% IBA), or by spraying cuttings with aqueous solution of 200 mg dm-3 IBA.
 Control cuttings were sprayed with distilled water.
 The experiment began on June 28 and ended on August 29, 2011.

 Water and the solutions tested were applied with a hand pressure sprayer (volume 1 dm-3) on the start date of the experiment (June 28), and repeated twice at one week intervals, on July 5 and July 12.
 Rooting took place in plastic tunnels equipped with automatic watering and mist systems as well as with shading devices.
 During the first two weeks, the cuttings were protected against sun with an opaque foil and a shading cloth.
 Every two weeks, cuttings were sprayed against Botrytis with 0.2% Rovral or Bravo.
+Why not state “as previously described”

 The experiment consisted of nine treatments (Tab.
 1), each in three replications, each replication containing 20 cuttings.
 Percentages of rooted cuttings and the degree of rooting were determined 8 weeks after the start of the experiment.
 The degree of rooting was evaluated on a 5-point scale rating the development of the root ball (Tab.
 2) provided by Pacholczak and Szydło [2010].
 The scores for the degree of rooting represent means of three independent observations by trained personnel.
 Percent of rooted cuttings was also calculated - only the cuttings with root system within the scale range of 2-5 were regarded as rooted and counted.
+As previously described.

 Table 1.
 A list of treatments in the experiment.